makrai/notes/levin05-ch3-current.md

       object of John erased the error only possesses the change-of-state Patient Proto-role entailment (Dowty 1991)).
 Thus, any given argument
   * there are pairs of subject NPs or object NPs with no shared proto-rol entail
-  * prototypical – example of agt: Brutus assassinated Caesar.
+  * prototypical – example of agt: Brutus assassinated Caesar
   * args agt/pat-like to a degrees ~ the number of Proto-role entailments
-* The existence of more and less central exemplars of a category is a defining characteristic of a prototype category (Rosch 1973).
+* The existence of more and less central exemplars of a category is a defining characteristic of a prototype category (Rosch 1973)
 * A single NP may even have both Agent and Patient Proto-role entailments.
 For
-  * frighten psych-verbs have a change-of-state interpretation, their obj has sentience but undergoing a change of state (Dowty 1991).
+  * frighten psych-verbs have a change-of-state interpretation, their obj has sentience but undergoing a change of state (Dowty 1991)
-* an argument of a verb need not be associated with any of these entailments.
+* an argument of a verb need not be associated with any of these entailments
   * Although presumably every argument of a verb is associated with some entailment or presupposition imposed by its verb,
     Dowty: no evidence that each such semantic restriction be associated with a